Influenza, known as the flu, is a highly contagious viral infection that can cause severe illness and even death.

 When should I get the flu shot?

-Am I eligible for the free flu shot under the National Immunisation Program?
+Am I eligible for the free flu vaccine?

-- People aged 6 months and over with medical conditions that mean they have a higher risk of getting serious disease (e.g. diabetes, severe asthma, lung or heart disease)
+- People aged 6 months and over with medical conditions predisposing them to severe influenza (e.g. severe asthma, lung or heart disease, low immunity or diabetes)

 Is the flu vaccine safe?